This talk is part of the Fountain Fundamentals Conference, July 10-11, 2013, Kansas City, MO.

 Water Chemistry Guidelines for Art Fountains by Martin Burke

 This presentation proposes a set of guidelines for art fountain water chemistry.
 The most commonly applied water standards for fountains are adapted from or required by state and local health codes for water used in public pools, spas, and fountains.
 Often state and local codes and regulations require a residual sanitizer that accelerates corrosion and deteriorates fountain materials.
 The presentation will also encourage the use of the Langelier Saturation Index as an indicator of water’s tendency to corrode or scale fountain surfaces.
-Conservators must be aware of local water chemistry, state codes and regulations, and have a variety of water treatment strategies for indoor and ooutdoor fountains and pools.
+Conservators must be aware of local water chemistry, state codes and regulations, and have a variety of water treatment strategies for indoor and outdoor fountains and pools.
 Conservators should be able to specify water chemistry parameters as part of a plan for maintenance and long-term preservation.

 Martin Burke is an objects conservator and proprietor of Terrapin Neck Conservation, LLC in Shepherdstown, WV.
 He holds degrees from University of Michigan, Shepherd University, and pursued graduate studies at George Washington University.
 For seventeen years he was an objects conservator at the National Museum of American History, Smithsonian Institution and for thirteen years Head Conservator at Harpers Ferry Center, National Park Service.
 He is a Fellow of the American Institute for Conservation of Historic and Artistic Works (AIC).
 Martin specializes in treatment of metals, outdoor sculpture, and fountains and interested in controlling water chemistry to reduce and minimize deterioration of fountain construction materials and maintenance.